-The Company has designated its cash and cash equivalents as FVTPL which are measured at fair value.
-Fair value of cash and cash equivalents is determined based on transaction value and is categorized as a Level one measurement.
-Value-added taxes receivable are classified for accounting purposes as loans and receivables, which are measured at amortized cost which approximates fair value.
-Trade and other payables are classified for accounting purposes as other financial liabilities, which are measured at amortized cost which also approximates fair value.
-Fair value of value-added taxes receivable and trade and other payables are determined based on Level two measurements.
+The Company has designated its cash equivalents as FVTPL which are measured at fair value.
+Fair value of cash equivalents is determined based on transaction value and is categorized as a Level two measurement.
+Cash is classified for accounting purposes as loans and receivables, which are measured at amortized cost.
+Trade and other payables are classified for accounting purposes as other financial liabilities, which are measured at amortized cost.